Mercury Cougar: Special editions

 The Cougar Sports Special package was offered only in 1969, and was only available on the Standard hardtop model Cougar.
 There were four levels to the Sport Special package, with each adding additional features.

 Package A included: unique pinstriping, "turbine" style wheel covers, rocker panel moldings with simulated side scoops, and a remote-control racing-style side mirror.

 Package B included the Package A items, as well as adding the interior Decor Group option, which featured upgraded seating surfaces and interior trim panels with door-mounted courtesy lights, and a "rim-blow" steering wheel.

-Package C included the Package A items, as well as adding the Special Handling Package, featuring improved tires and heavy-duty suspension components.
+Package C included the Package A items, as well as the Special Handling Package, featuring improved tires and heavy-duty suspension components.

 Package D combined all other packages: Package A, the Interior Decor package, and the Special Handling package.

 The Sports Special could be combined with any available engine.

 For 1969 and 1970, the Hertz Rental Car Company purchased Cougar Eliminators as part of their "Rent-A-Racer" program.
 These Eliminators were ordered with the electric sunroof option, which was not available on Eliminators sold to the public.
 All of the Hertz Eliminators were equipped with the 351-4V engine and FMX automatic transmission.
-They were also identically optioned, with the exception of paint and interior trim colors, and the California Evaporative Emissions equipment required for the 1970 models sent to California.
+They were also identically optioned, except for paint and interior trim colors, and the California Evaporative Emissions equipment required for the 1970 models sent to California.
 There were 101 Hertz Eliminators built in 1969, and 100 Hertz Eliminators built in 1970.

 Production

 Second generation (1971–1973)

-For 1971, Lincoln-Mercury released the second-generation Mercury Cougar.
+For the 1971 model year, Lincoln-Mercury released the second-generation Mercury Cougar.
 To expand potential competition for the model line, Ford benchmarked the design of the Cougar against the quartet of GM A-body coupes, placing the model line in competition with the Oldsmobile Cutlass Supreme.
 Again sharing much of its bodyshell with the Ford Mustang, the Cougar began to shift away from a "plush pony car", taking on aspects of both sporty cars and luxury cars.

 The continued success of the Cougar led to several changes within the Mercury model line.
-Similar in size and performance, the Mercury Cyclone intermediate (derived from the Mercury Montego) was quickly overshadowed by the Cougar, leading Mercury to end sales of the Cyclone during 1972.
-Slightly smaller than the 1965 Mustang, the imported Capri (not officially badged as a Mercury) began to succeed the Cougar within Lincoln-Mercury as a compact sporty car.
+Largely overshadowed by the Cougar, the intermediate-size Mercury Cyclone was integrated into the Montego line and was quietly retired during the 1972 model year.
+To give the division a compact sporty car, Ford began sales of the imported Capri through the Lincoln-Mercury network; manufactured in West Germany by Ford of Europe, the Capri (not officially badged as a Mercury) was sized slightly smaller than the 1965 Mustang.

-The second-generation Cougar is the final version derived from the Ford Mustang and the final version offered as a convertible.
-A light blue/white 1973 Cougar XR-7 convertible was the "last" convertible assembled by Ford Motor Company; at the time, American manufacturers ended assembly of convertibles during the 1970s in anticipation of increased rollover safety standards.
+This generation of the Cougar is the final version derived from the Ford Mustang and is also the final version offered as a convertible.
+During the early 1970s, American manufacturers ended assembly of convertibles in anticipation of increased rollover safety standards.
+Following the retirement of the Montego and Marquis convertibles, the Cougar became the final Mercury model line offered with the design for the 1973 model year; a light blue/white 1973 Cougar XR-7 was the last convertible assembled by Ford Motor Company (for over a decade).